HackerOS-Linux-System/.github/profile/README.md

 HackerOS is released every 2 or 3 weeks.
 Previously, it was released every 1 or 2 weeks.
 Xfce, Gnome and Hydra editions are available in versions x.0 and x.5.
 However, the LTS version is released in versions x.0.

 ## HackerOS CLI Tools:
+### virus
+This is a tool designed for the Hacker Script programming language.
+Installation is performed using the hacker unpack hackerscript command.
+Hacker Script is a full-featured, compiled programming language, not a scripting language like Hacker Lang.

 ### hacker
 Heart of HackerOS install additional software update the entire system quickly (flatpak snapshot firmware and apt)